pyxelr/recommendations-for-engineers/README.md

 -   [Dawid Kopczyk](http://dkopczyk.quantee.co.uk/) <--- using ML and quantum physics
 -   [deepsense.ai](https://deepsense.ai/blog/) <--- blog from a team of business-oriented problem solvers
 -   [Distill](https://distill.pub/) <--- interactive, visual journal for machine learning research
--   [Econometrics and Free Software](https://www.brodrigues.co/) <--- blog focused on R from the economist with PhD
+-   [Econometrics and Free Software](https://www.brodrigues.co/) <--- blog focused on R from the economist holding a PhD
 -   [FlowingData](https://flowingdata.com/) <--- blog on data visualisation
 -   [Go Practice](https://gopractice.io/blog/) <--- essays on how data helps building and growing products
 -   [Information is Beautiful](https://informationisbeautiful.net/) <--- see it with your own eyes